 This Jesuit quote "Give me the child till the age of seven and I will show you the man" is attributed to St Ignatius of Loyola or St Francis Xaviers, obviously an early psychologist who wasn't interested in women.
+Two thousand four hundred years ago Aristotle laid an emphasis on seven year periods.
 Clearly the die was set before the following photos, as meetings with fellow students over 50 years later has demonstrated.

 There were 7 years at Thorpe Primary School on Greenways (see below)

 Back: Colin James, John Bailey, Donald Fenton, Michael Sagrott, Christopher Pearson, Keith Larkman, Peter Harrison, Michael Peters, Pauline Allaway, Geraldine Howard, Susan Frith, Jill Banyard, Ann York, Carol Allsop, Mary Cleaver